evvvvil/urptransitionshaders-docs/README.md

 **Silhouette Amount**<br>
-_This option is only available when `Silhouette tint` is ON._<br> How much to tint the final colour with the 'Silhouette Colour' defined above.
+_This option is only available when `Silhouette tint` is ON._<br> How much to tint the final colour with the `Silhouette Colour` defined above.

 ## URPTransitionGroup Options: